anchorblock/object_detection/README.md

 ## Train different models for different backbones

-To train model, firstly different image classification models will be pretrained with imagenet.
+To train model, firstly different image classification models (backbones) will be pretrained with imagenet.
 Then, panoptic segmentation model will be built based on pre-trained backbone.

-(later ...)
+Will be added in future release.

 ## Supported Backbones for Architectures